-So, while apple trees can take 1-10 years (or more) to grow and fruit, how do you know how long your apple tree will take to grow, and how can you make it grow faster?
+So, while apple trees can take a long time to grow and fruit, how can you tell if your apple tree is grafted, and how can you make it grow faster?
 Let’s take a closer look.

-How Long Does It Take an Apple Tree To Grow and Fruit?
+How Long Does It Take an Apple Tree To Fruit?

 Grafting is when you take a piece of wood (called a scion) from a mature apple tree and fuse it with a rootstock from another apple tree.
-If all goes well, the rootstock should adopt the scion, supporting it and feeding it water and nutrients.
+If all goes well, the rootstock should adopt the scion, making it a part of the tree.

 The main benefits of grafting are: